 January 31, 2022

-Nobody knew the programming language Sun Microsystems was about to create would change the entire landscape of software development and create history in the computer programming world.
+Nobody knew that the programming language Sun Microsystems was about to create would change the entire landscape of software development and make history in the computer programming world.

-Java is not merely a language, it is converted into a huge ecosystem of languages, runtime platforms, open-source projects, SDKs, a wide range of tools, frameworks, and libraries.
+Java is not merely a language; it is converted into a vast ecosystem of languages, runtime platforms, open-source projects, SDKs, a wide range of tools, frameworks, and libraries.

-Java continues to evolve at a faster pace ever than before.
-This is a reason why Java rules the development world from smartcards to space vehicles and much more.
-With Java running critical applications worldwide and a widely utilized language in the industry, here we are with the best Java IDEs that help you write Java applications efficiently.
+Java continues to evolve at a faster pace than ever before.
+This is a reason why Java rules the development world, from smartcards to space vehicles and much more.
+With Java running critical applications worldwide and being a widely utilized language in the industry, here we are with the best Java IDEs that help you write Java applications efficiently.

 IDE stands for the Integrated Development Environment.